stevenorum/cloudformation-templates/README.md

 ## [codepipeline-lambda.cf.json](https://github.com/stevenorum/cloudformation-templates/blob/master/templates/codepipeline-lambda.cf.json)

 Template for a CodePipeline that will automatically deploy a Lambda function behind APIGateway.
 The inputs to the stack are the same as for codepipeline-github.cf.json.
 The package [stevenorum/example-lambda-website](https://github.com/stevenorum/example-lambda-website) is a simple website that the pipeline will successfully launch; you can use that as a basis to learn how to add more complex functionality.

+In this template, at the end of the CloudFormationPolicy, there's a list of several <service>:* permissions that are granted.
+Those should be the permissions necessary to create the CloudFormation stack, as well as any permissions that IAM roles in the stack itself need to inherit.
+Unfortunately, it will likely have to be somewhat broad, due to the difficult of specifying resource-specific permissions for resources that haven't yet been created.